kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

 fi
 ```

+The above script has already been packed to an image [jakousa/simple-backup-example](https://hub.docker.com/r/jakousa/simple-backup-example).

-I have the above image ready in `jakousa/simple-backup-example`.
-Since we don't have any postgres available to us yet let's deploy one first:
+Since we don't have any Postgres available to us yet let's deploy one first:

 ```yaml
 apiVersion: v1